bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 # IANA Considerations {#iana}

 We assume the existence of an IANA registry of Strong Tweakable Pseudorandom Permutations (TSPRPs).
 However, no such registry exists at present.
 This draft is blocked until someone documents and registers a suitable TSPRP algorithm.

+A suitable TSPRP algorithm for this registry might be HCTR2 {{HCTR2}}.

 --- back